O-Log-N/Hare-IDL/STYLE-GUIDE.md

     `string name;//used ONLY for SOMETYPE::X and SOMETYPE::Y`

     `int val;//used ONLY for SOMETYPE::X and SOMETYPE::Z`
+11. exceptions a STRONGLY encouraged over error codes.
+All exceptions **MUST** be derived from std::exception and **MUST** provide meaningful what() explanation (this explanation MAY be a constant string specific to this exception)

 ### I.6 astyle
 1. All the C++ files SHOULD be run through astyle before committing to develop branch